ebabel-eu/react-login/README.md

 Any code outside the scope of this login component can listen for that event and decide what do to next.

 The property afterResetDisplayLogin is set to false by default.
-If it is set to true, the event `forgotten-successful` will still be dispatched, but the login screen will be displayed.
+If it is set to true, the event `forgotten-successful` will still be dispatched, and the login screen will be displayed.

+## Successful signup event
+When the Axios call to the signup endpoint is successful, a custom event `signup-successful` will be dispatched.

+The detail property of that event contains the response of the web API endpoint that performed the signup.

+Any code outside the scope of this login component can listen for that event and decide what do to next.

+The property afterSignupDisplayLogin is set to false by default.
+If it is set to true, the event `signup-successful` will still be dispatched, and the login screen will be displayed.

 ## todo tasks
-- Add Axios to signup screen.
+- Proofread the Dutch text in demo index.js and README.md
 - Make the Login component style dynamic with properties and delete Login.css
 - Prevent double clicking on submit button based on Axios async process.
 - After Forgotten Password and Signup, show a screen to inform user the action was (or wasn't) successfully completed, then offer a link to login, don't just go straight back to Login.